husarion/husarion_ugv_crsf_teleop/README.md

 # husarion_ugv_crsf_teleop

 This ROS 2 package allows you to control robots using a CRSF compatible remote control.
-Receiver should be connected to the robot's computer via USB-UART converter or be integrated as a hardware USB dongle.
-CRSF protocol parser is implemented based on the following [specification](https://github.com/crsf-wg/crsf/wiki).
+A receiver should be connected to the robot's computer via USB-UART converter or be integrated as a hardware USB dongle.
+The CRSF protocol parser is implemented based on the following [specification](https://github.com/crsf-wg/crsf/wiki).

 ## Launch Files